 Medical Editor: John P. Cunha, DO, FACOEP

-Oxtellar XR (oxcarbazepine) in an antieleptic drug (AED) used as an additional therapy as part of treatment for partial seizures in adults and children ages 6 to 17.
-Oxtellar XR is an anticonvulsant.
-It is available in generic form.
-Common side effects include dizziness, sleepiness, headache, balance problems, double vision, tremor, weakness, fatigue, and vomiting.
+Oxtellar XR (oxcarbazepine) in an antieleptic drug (AED), an anticonvulsant, used as an additional therapy as part of treatment for partial seizures in adults and children ages 6 to 17.
+Oxtellar XR is available in generic form.
+Common side effects of Oxtellar XR include:

 The recommended daily dose of Oxtellar XR is 1,200 mg to 2,400 mg per day.
 Adults should begin with 600 mg per day, with weekly dose increases of 600 mg until the recommended daily dose is achieved.
 Dosing in children is based on weight.
-Hormonal contraceptives, Dilantin (phenytoin), Tegretol (carbamazepine), Carbatrol (carbamazepine), Equetro (carbamazepine), and Phenobarbital may interact with Oxtellar XP.
-Oxtellar XR may cause harm to a fetus.
-Women who are pregnant or are planning to become pregnant should talk with their doctors to decide whether or not to take Oxtellar XR while pregnant.
+Oxtellar XR may interact with carbamazepine, phenobarbital, phenytoin, valproic acid, and hormonal contraceptives.
+Tell your doctor all medications and supplements you use.
+Tell your doctor if you are pregnant or plan to become pregnant before using Oxtellar XR; it may harm a fetus.
 Oxtellar XR passes into breast milk.
-Nursing mothers should discuss with their doctors whether to take Oxtellar XR or breastfeed.
-Nursing mothers should not do both.
-Stopping Oxtellar XR suddenly can cause serious problems, including seizures.
+Breastfeeding while using Oxtellar XR is not recommended.
+As with all AEDs, Oxtellar XR seizure frequency may increase if the drug is withdrawn abruptly.

 Our Oxtellar XR (oxcarbazepine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.